PedroHrolf/PedroHrolf/README.md

 ## 🎯 Objectives:
 * Grow as a data analyst
-* Contribute to open source projects
+* Contribute to open-source projects
 * Develop automated solutions using Python

 ---